zerotop2021/github_learning_pro/README.md

 ***

-* ### to erase a file from both the working directory remote Repo ⬇️
+* ### To erase a file from both the working directory remote Repo ⬇️

 ```shell
  1] git rm "file name"